Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 # Conclusion

-What looked like a simple feature on the surface ("just switch the locale and update the slug") quickly exposed gaps between server-rendered data and client-side UI logic
+What looked like a simple feature on the surface ("just switch the locale and update the slug") quickly exposed gaps between server-rendered data and client-side UI logic.

 The fix came from stepping back and asking what was truly needed: a stable, predictable bridge that carries server-provided slug data into the client where the locale switcher lives.